loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-001-collapse-limit-constants.md

 ## 1.3 ζ-Weight System and Collapse Measure

+**Physical Meaning of Collapse**: In the binary universe, "collapse" refers to the discrete transition between information states.
+Each collapse:

+- Represents a bit flip or state transition
+- Requires energy proportional to information content
+- Creates observable physical effects through path interference

 **Definition 1.4** (ζ-Weights): The collapse weight of path γ is defined by:

 $$